lidiojaimes/capstone/README.md

-This is for 2024-2025 Statistical Capstone Project
+This is for 2024-2025 UGA Senior Statistical Capstone Project

 The order to run Rmd's:
   1. data-cleaning.Rmd